doomemacs/doomemacs/README.md

 ## Doom's mantras

 - **Gotta go fast.** Startup and run-time performance are high priorities.
-  Expensive plugins and functionality is modified and optimized toward this end, otherwise, they must be opt-in.
+  Expensive functionality (built-in or in plugins) is modified and optimized toward this end, otherwise, they must be opt-in.
 - **Close to metal.** There's less between you and vanilla Emacs, by design.
   There's less to grok.
 Modules should be syntactically sweet and backend logic explicit and abstraction-light.
-The code itself ought to be designed as if reading it were part of the user experience; and it is!
+The code itself ought to be designed as if grokking it were part of the user experience; and it is!
 - **Opinionated, but not stubborn.** Doom is a bundle of reasonable defaults and curated opinions, but you aren't stuck with it.
 Use as little or as much of it as you like.
 Use it as-is as a complete Emacs distribution; disable everything and use it as a baseline for your own; or anywhere in between.
+- **Your system, your rules.** There are more ways to set up your programming environment than there are dislikes on Youtube Rewind '18, so Doom and its plugins promise not to *automatically* (and definitely not *silently*) install system dependencies.
+This means fonts, packages and programs. `doom doctor` will tell you what's missing though!

 ## Features